UdayBohra7/Spotify_Clone/README.md

 # Spotify_Clone
- creating a clone of real spotify web app
+Trying to create a clone of real spotify web app